rfulkerson/22fall1400/Lecture_09/README.md

 ## In-class Errata / Additional Discussion

-Good class discussions today.
-The only thing we didn't cover was conditionals with multiple logical operators (such as `x == 5 and y < 6 or y > 10`).

 We started with writing two examples that utilized cascading `if`/`else` structures in [highlights.py](highlights.py):

 * We wrote code to test a year whether it was a leap year or not, which required the use of logical operators to handle the two separate cases: